Job Market Paper

-Abstract: This paper investigates how field of study in higher education affects the probability of getting into financial problems, and in particular if studying economics can reduce the risk of default.
-To identify the causal effects of field of study, I use a fuzzy regression discontinuity design where I exploit the Danish system of admission to higher education.
-I find that being admitted to the Business and economics field of study significantly decreases the probability of experiencing default 10 years or later after the year of application.
-I present evidence that suggests that this is due to a lower probability of having debt and a lower probability of being liquidity constrained and not higher income or other labor market outcomes.
+Abstract: Households’ financial problems can have important welfare and macroeconomic consequences.
+Economic education of the youth is often suggested as a way to improve financial decision making.
+This paper provides the first evidence on how field of study in higher education affects the probability of getting into in financial problems and, in particular, if studying economics can reduce the risk of default.
+To identify the causal effects of field of study, I use a fuzzy regression discontinuity design where I exploit GPA thresholds in the Danish system of admission to higher education.
+I find that being admitted to the Business and economics field of study significantly decreases the probability of experiencing default 10 years after the year of application or later.
+I present evidence that this is not due to a higher level of income or less volatile income but due to debt and a lower probability of being liquidity constrained.

 Work in progress